dan085/mod_fcm/README.md

 mod_fcm is an ejabberd module to send offline messages as PUSH notifications for Android using Google Cloud Messaging

-   mod_fcm is an ejabberd module to send offline messages as PUSH notifications for Android using Google Cloud Messaging API.

    Consider using mod_push which implements XEP-0357 and works with many PUSH services.

    This module has nothing to do with XEP-0357.